-The balance of renters and homeowners in the Meramec Region is nearly identical to Missouri.
+The ratio of renters to homeowners in the Meramec Region is nearly identical to Missouri.
 However, none of the region's counties have an identical rate to Missouri and all of the region's counties, except for Phelps and Pulaski, have a higher rate of homeowners than the Missouri average.

-Figures X Source: ACS Five-Year Estimates Table: B25031
+Figure 12 Source: ACS Five-Year Estimates Table: B25031

 Phelps and Pulaski both have a homeownership rate of about 60%.
-One reason for the lower rate of homeownership is the population of Pulaski County tends to be more transient, 10% of current residents moved in over the last year for example.
+One reason for the lower rate of homeownership is the population of Pulaski County tends to be more transient due to the military base.
+Approximately 10% of current residents moved in over the last year, for example.
 The poorest county in the region, Washington, has the third highest homeownership rate and has the least transient population in the region.
 Phelps County's high rate of renters is likely due to Missouri S&T and other colleges in the area.

 With regard to housing type breakdowns in a county (single-family, multi-family, mobile homes, etc.), the Meramec Region is similar to the state except for the most affordable housing options.
 The state has a higher portion of units inside buildings with five or more units while the region has a higher portion of mobile homes.
 This is for several reasons.
-The first is stricter zoning regulations in major metropolitan areas forbid the construction of new mobile homes.
+The first is stricter zoning regulations in major metropolitan areas forbid the placement of new mobile homes.

-Figures X Source: ACS Five-Year Estimates Table: DP04
+Figure 13 Source: ACS Five-Year Estimates Table: DP04